nxskok/pasias/docs/11-tidying-and-selecting-data.md

-The column names do not need quotes; this is part of the nice stuff about `dplyr`.
-Or this way, since we are selecting *consecutive* columns:
+Or this way, since we are selecting
+*consecutive* columns: